Gerome Kamrowski

-Gerome Kamrowski (January 29, 1914 – March 27, 2004) was an American artist and pioneer in the Surrealist and Abstract Expressionist Movements in the United States.
+Gerome Kamrowski (January 29, 1914 – March 27, 2004) was an American visual artist and pioneer in the surrealist and abstract expressionist Movements in the United States.

 Early life and education

 Gerome Kamrowski was born in Warren, Minnesota, on January 19, 1914.
 In 1932 he enrolled in the Saint Paul School of Art (now Minnesota Museum of American Art - MMAA), where he studied with Leroy Turner, and Cameron Booth.
 Both Turner and Booth had been students of Hans Hofmann, and were also associated with the Abstraction-Création group in Paris.
 It was from these peers that Kamrowski was introduced to a "kind of expressionist cubism."
 In 1933 Kamrowski was awarded a scholarship to the Art Students League, where he would study in New York under Hans Hofmann.
 Unfortunately immigration problems had prevented Hofmann from assuming his post.
 Nevertheless, Kamrowski decided to remain in New York for a short time, to attend classes taught by George Grosz.
 After a few weeks, he returned to St. Paul, and found a position in the mural painting division of the Minnesota FAP/WPA (Works Progress Administration).
 In 1936 he contributed “Synthetic Cubist Style” frescoes in the Northrup Auditorium of the University of Minnesota.

 In 1937 Kamrowski went to Chicago to study under László Moholy-Nagy and Alexander Archipenko at the New Bauhaus (now Illinois Institute of Technology's Institute of Design).
 There he was exposed to new and interesting ideas regarding the role of nature in art and the "geometric basis of natural form".